sigmonsays/sigmonsays.github.io/content/post/picman.md

 This process makes it very easy to build tools up around various photo imports.

-Additionally this tool writes a json summary of how many files were copied if you need to re-index external photo stores.
+Finally this tool writes a json summary of how many files were copied if you need to re-index external photo stores.
 This allows better integration with tooling like photoprism/photostructure.

+# Additional notes

 This tool with syncthing and photoprism has solved my photo needs without relying on a cloud storage service or photo hosting provider.
 I own my own photos and have originals backed up at all times.